hmosqueraturner/docs-hub/docs/projects/dev-prototypes.md

-# 🧩 Other Dev Projects
+# 🧩 Other Dev Projects 🚧

 ## Description
 Other Dev, Front or Full stack project or initiatives I've workin using **React**, **Typescript**, **Java**, **.NET**, and **more**.

 ---

 ## Diagram
 ![Other Dev Projects](../assets/softpro.png)

+---
+>🚧 Real architectures in progress.

 ---